justinfreitag/the-living-framework/generation-guidelines.md

 ### 6. The Gift-Giving Process

-Creating a gift follows natural rhythm:
+Creating a gift follows a natural rhythm:

 **Conception**: Feeling called to give form to wisdom
 * What wants to be shared?